erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/inpatient_adt.md

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/ip_discharge_order.png">

-The admission officer can print the Discharge Notes from the Inpatient Record while recording the patient's leave.
+The admission officer can print the Discharge Notes from the Inpatient Record and use the `Discharge` button to record patient's leave and marking the status to _Discharged_

+>Note: ERPNext healthcare validates that all services availed during the stay at the facility are Invoiced to successfully complete the `Discharge` option.
+However, note that this validation _does not_ consider the Invoice status.

 ## Transfer
 The Inpatient Record holds all data related to the Patient's stay at the facility including all the wards beds (Service Unit) utilized.